m-arc15/android-tutorial-notes-app/README.md

 ## Set up CI to run local tests

-Create a new Github Actions workflow to run local tests on all modules of the project:
+Create a new Github Actions workflow to run local and Android tests:
 1. In the Android Studio, click **View > Tool Windows > Project**
 2. Select **Project** from drop-down list in the **Project** window on the left side of the Android Studio
 3. Create `.github/workflows` directory in the root of Notes app